+Welcome to our website and to the place where we can all find success in our life journey.
 SCDAM stands for the Sickle Cell Disease Advocates of Minnesota.
-This is our website and we are grateful that you have stopped by.
-Read on as we tell you what we do, what we stand for and what your role is in the matter.
+We are grateful that you have stopped by.
+Read on as we tell you what we do, what we stand for and what your role is in the matter if you choose.

 Sickle Cell Disease is an inherited blood disorder that results in a chronic disease, affecting people throughout their life.
 In the United States, most patients with Sickle Cell Disease are of African, Hispanic or Mediterranean descent.
 While Sickle Cell Disease is most common in these populations, people of all ethnic backgrounds can have Sickle Cell Disease.